JoeKnittel/joeknittel.github.io/_posts/2021-01-18-Experiments-With-Excel.md

   \text{G3} = \text{COUNTIFS(\$B\$3:\$B\$7,E3,\$C\$3:\$C\$7,F3)} \nonumber
 $$

-`COUNTIFS` has four `arguments` in this case (note that there can be more arguments, but it will always be an even number, because each range has its corresponding criterion): a range, its criterion, another range, and its criterion.
+*COUNTIFS* has four `arguments` in this case (note that there can be more arguments, but it will always be an even number, because each range has its corresponding criterion): a range, its criterion, another range, and its criterion.

 What's a `range`?
 It's just a collection of adjacent cells (e.g., $\text{B3:B7}$ is a range of cells from $\text{B3}$ to $\text{B7}$.

 What's with the all the dollar signs?
-The dollar signs signify an `absolute reference`, meaning the range is locked in place when we copy the formula to other cells. *Pro Tip: you can auto-populate the dollar signs for absolute reference by typing the $\text{"F4"}$ key immediately after selecting the range*.
+The dollar signs signify an `absolute reference`, meaning the range is locked in place when we copy the formula to other cells.
+Pro-Tip: you can auto-populate the dollar signs for absolute reference by typing the F4 key immediately after selecting the range.

 And the `criterion`?
 It's just a condition that can be either $\text{TRUE}$ or $\text{FALSE}$.
 The first criterion (second argument) just says we're looking for cells whose $\text{Type}$ is $\text{A}$.